 "You are what you eat" - or so the old saying goes.
 It's remarkable just how much truth there is to that old proverb.
 What we eat has significant impacts on our overall health.
 With that in mind, hHere are five quick and easy steps to start improving your health through your diet today!

 The foremost step in eating healthy is learning to relish all your preferred foods in moderation.
-You don’t have to forego your favorite treats all at once.
-Healthy eating is about balance and giving your body the nutrients it needs to function while also pleasing your taste buds.
+That doesn't mean you have to cut out all of your favorite foods in one fell swoop.
+It's all about balance.
+Give your body the nutrients it requires, while simultaneously pleasing your taste buds.

-If you know you get hungry around certain times, make sure to pack a healthy snack to help control your hunger until your next meal.
+If you know you get hungry at certain times, pack a healthy snack to help control your hunger until your next meal.

-This one isn’t news.
-Water is indispensable for your consistency.
-Water aids digestion and other bodily parts.
-The benefits of drinking water include less fatigue, younger looking skin and feeling full longer, which saves you from feeding when your body isn’t hungry.
+Water is essential for aiding digestion and other body parts.
+When you're fully hydrated you will feel less fatigue, look younger, and feel full longer, which saves you from feeding when your body isn’t hungry.

-Whole grains contain healthy fibers, vitamins, minerals and antioxidants that are removed from processed grains, such as . eating a well-balanced meal that includes whole grains has been demonstrated to decrease your risk for cardiovascular disease and type 2 diabetes.
+Whole grains contain healthy fibers, vitamins, minerals and antioxidants that are removed from processed grains.
+Eating a well-balanced meal that includes whole grains has been demonstrated to decrease your risk for cardiovascular disease and type 2 diabetes.